nj-vs-vh/nj-vs-vh-page/projects/ru-semantle/body.md

-in my case, it's russian. so, using an open-source embeddings [`navec`](https://github.com/natasha/navec) and a couple of other NLP tools, i hacked together a clone. also, i had a lot of fun writing frontend in svelte and fell in love with this framework.
+in my case, it's russian. so, using an open-source embeddings [`navec`](https://github.com/natasha/navec) and a couple of other NLP tools, i hacked together a clone. also, i had a lot of fun writing frontend in svelte and fell in love with this framework!